 3. Shopify vs WooCommerce

-WooCommerce is also an ecommerce platform just like Shopify, but it works in integration with WordPress.
+WooCommerce is also an e-commerce platform, just like Shopify, but it works in integration with WordPress.
 WooCommerce helps WordPress user customize their website for selling their products.
-The integration makes the site more functional and allows the users to further customizations.
+The integration makes the site more functional and allows the users to customize further.

 On the contrary, Shopify does not require integration with any other platform and is a standalone website builder with better security than Wix, as Wix is an open-source platform.